-***The application period for the Summer 2019 program is now closed.
-For questions or concerns (including late application submission) please contact us at the email address below**
+***The application period for the Summer 2020 program will open on January 01, 2020 and close on February 17, 2020.
+Descriptions of projects available for 2020 should be posted around the middle of December.
+For questions or concerns please contact us at the email address below**

 Projects are categorized into three different types: